jlacar/jlacar.github.io/kotlin/0to1in5.md

-# From Zero to One in Five minutes
+# From Zero to One in Five minutes - How to Eat an Elephant in Kotlin

-In the [previous article](oneliners.md), I showed how I solved Part 1 of the Day 8 problem in the [Advent of Code 2021](https://adventofcode.com).

-Here, I'll go into some details of the process I went through in coming up with that solution.
-I wanted to do this partly because I've [kind of been flexing on my friends](https://coderanch.com/t/747889/AoC-Day-Solutions-Spoilers) at JavaRanch who have been sharing their Java solutions.
-I'm not trying to show off or anything, but I can't help but feel that it still comes off as peacocking.
-That's the furthest thing from my mind, so I hope that by sharing my process, it'll help you learn something about Kotlin and how to quickly solve problems with it.

-To recap the problem, we're asked to count how many words in a list have lengths of either 2, 3, 4, or 7.
-There's an cute story behind it at the Advent of Code website.
+This is the third of a series of posts about things I've learned about Kotlin while doing the [Advent of Code 2021](https://adventofcode.com).
+In the [previous post](kotlin-oneliners.md), I shared my one-liner solution to Part 1 of the Day 8 problem.
+In this post, I'll go over the process I followed to get that solution.

+I had fallen a few days behind on the puzzles and only got around to starting on the Day 8 problem earlier today, just a couple of hours into Day 12.
+I was prepared to spend an hour or so working on a solution but was pleasantly surprised when I got the answer in about five minutes.

+I posted my one-liner solution to [the Day 8 Solutions thread at CodeRanch](https://coderanch.com/t/747889/AoC-Day-Solutions-Spoilers) but felt a little [_diyahe_*](https://hinative.com/en-US/questions/145497) about the brevity of my solution compared to some of the ones my friends at the ranch had shared.
+But I was still very happy to have found yet another way to show how expressive Kotlin programs can be.

+To ease my feelings of _diyahe_, I wanted to share the details of how I ate what I thought was going to be an elephant-sized problem with relative ease in a very short amount of time.

+> *_diyahe_ is a Filipino term that refers to a feeling of awkward embarrassment, not exactly shame, but closer to what some other Asian cultures describe as "losing face," except it's felt by the person who causes the loss of face.
+Essentially, it's feeling bad for making someone feel bad.

 ## Baby steps, baby.

-One problem I try to avoid is something I see all the time with developers I coach: many of them try to solve a problem all at one go.
-I call it "eyes too big for the stomach" syndrome.
-This doesn't tend to go very well and the solution, if you can even get to one that works, is invariably messy and confusing.

-Instead of trying to solve a complex problem all at once, I like to break it down into smaller, more easily digestible problems.
-That's the approach I took with this one: break it down and step into the solution, one baby step at a time.
+When I solve a non-trivial problem, I typically start by breaking it down to smaller, more manageable problems that I can attack one at a time.
+This way I can usually avoid being overwhelmed by complexity.
+It's that whole eating an elephant one bite a time thing.
+This problem was no different.

+First, I started with the input, which was a list of strings read from a file.

 ## Baby step #1: split each input line in two

-Each input line has two groups of words: a group of ten words separated by " | " from the second group of four words.
+Each line in the input was made up of two groups of words: a group of ten words separated by " | " from a second group of four words.
+If you want to know the whole story behind this peculiar format, go to the Advent of Code website and read the Day 8 problem.

-The first baby step I chose to make was to split the input strings into these two groups.
-That can be done with split("
+The first baby step I chose to make was splitting each line in the input into these two parts.
+That can be done with `split(" | ")`.
+I expected this to produce a `List<List<String>>` where each nested list of strings would have two elements, one for each part.

-| ").
-Using the lessons I learned about using also(), this was my first cut:
+I learned from previous days that the `also()` function is a great debugging tool so I used it to see what the intermediate result was.
+This was my first cut:

 ```kotlin
 fun result(input: List<String>) = input